yeokm1/vibrate_alarm_clock/README.md

 2. 128x32 OLED as 128x64 OLED.
 3. Fio as Fio V3 (Fio's DTR Pin = Fio V3's RST Pin)
 4. RTC module as Chronodot

+<b>Tips:</b>

+1. Using Rocket Scream's Low Power library works wonders on the Arduino power usage.
+Standby current use with OLED off is reduced frow 26mA to 16mA giving battery life at approximately 60 hours at best case scenario.

+2. Try to avoid using float variables in your Arduino code if you are tight on binary size.
+Use integer or long variables for intermediate variables if you must.

+3. Store unimportant data into flash memory to reduce SRAM usage.

 <b>Stuff to note:</b>